MQTTCool/hello-iot-world-nodejs-example/README.md

 ## MQTT.Cool Compatibility Notes

 * Compatible with MQTT.Cool SDK for Node.js Clients version 1.0.0 or newer.
-* Compatible with MQTT.Cool version 1.x.x.
+* Compatible with MQTT.Cool since version 2.0.0 or newver.